 When does multithreading in apex salesforce actually occur?

-Race condition occurs when two thread operate on same object without proper synchronization and there operation interleaves on each other.
+Race condition occurs when two thread operates on the same object without proper synchronization and their operation interleaves on each other.

 To prevent itself from becoming a prey to this predator, Salesforce introduced locks as they are one of the best practices to avoid race condition.

-In the optimistic approach a transaction waits for 10 seconds to obtain the lock.
-If the lock is not granted during this time period to transaction, an exception stating unable to obtain lock will be thrown.
-In pessimistic approach a transaction needs the lock immediately, failing which an exception would be thrown.
+In the optimistic approach, a transaction waits for 10 seconds to obtain the lock.
+If the lock is not granted during this time period to the transaction, an exception stating unable to obtain a lock will be thrown.
+In the pessimistic approach, a transaction needs the lock immediately, failing which an exception would be thrown.

 But deadlock may occur multithreading in apex salesforce in case of faulty designs i.e. it is totally dependent on the developer’s design.

-Now let’s have a scenario-based discussion on whether race condition exist in Salesforce or not
+Now let’s have a scenario-based discussion on whether race condition exists in Salesforce or not

 Consider a situation where you load a humongous amount of data using workbench.
-Each batch of the humongous chunk has a trigger associated to it which affects a field of another object.
-A trigger is so written that it is associated with large processing time and same field of another object is affected by each batch.
-So, can the field be affected in a sequential manner concurrently.
+Each batch of the humongous chunk has a trigger associated with it which affects the field of another object.
+A trigger is so written that it is associated with large processing time and the same field of another object is affected by each batch.
+So, can the field be affected in a sequential manner concurrently?
 It seems to be difficult, but there are some approaches you can try.:

 (All the described approaches are explained taking into consideration the above scenario)